 The payment terms granted to customers are generally 30 to 150 days from the end of the month during which the invoice is issued.

-As of December 31, 2019 and 2018, the notes and accounts receivable were not pledged as collateral.
-Other credit risk information, please refer to note 6(14).
+As of December 31, 2020 and 2019, the notes and accounts receivable were not pledged as collateral.
+For information on the Company's credit risk was disclosed in note 6(14).

 (3) Inventories